+To tackle this visual challenge, we need a new kind of architecture.
 The star of this show is the Convolutional Neural Network (CNN), an architecture specifically designed to understand and interpret visual information.
-Unlike our previous text-based models, it excels at recognizing patterns, and hierarchical features directly from pixel data.
+Unlike our previous text-based models, it excels at recognizing patterns and hierarchical features directly from pixel data.

-Our humble goal here is to build a simple CNN from scratch, understand its fundamental components, and train it to distinguish between ten different categories of everyday objects using a relatively small dataset.
+Our humble goal here is to build a simple CNN, understand its fundamental components, and train it to distinguish between ten different categories of everyday objects using a relatively small dataset.

 Data Preparation¶